Bill Miller (investor)

 William H. Miller III (born 1950) is an American investor, fund manager, and philanthropist.
 He served as the chairman and chief investment officer of Legg Mason Capital Management as well as the principal portfolio manager of the Legg Mason Capital Management Value Trust.
 He is the portfolio manager of the former Legg Mason Opportunity Trust mutual funds, now housed at his own firm Miller Value Partners.
+In 2025, he was elected to the American Philosophical Society.

 Early life

 Bill Miller was born in 1950 in Laurinburg, North Carolina.
 His father worked as a terminal manager for a trucking company.

-Miller graduated with honors from Washington and Lee University in 1972 with a degree in economics.
+Miller attended Miami Palmetto Senior High School, graduating in 1968.
+He then graduated with honors from Washington and Lee University in 1972 with a degree in economics.
 He served in the U.S. Army from 1972 to 1975.
 While serving in the military as a First Lieutenant, Miller received the Army Commendation Medal for meritorious service while assigned to the 502d U.S. Army Security Agency Company.
 His rank upon leaving the U.S. Army was Captain.
 Miller then pursued graduate studies in philosophy in the Ph.D. program at Johns Hopkins University while working part-time in accounting.